 The One-Year Course-Graduation from a normal school or college.
-Prerequisites to the one-year course are Art I, II, and III, Handwork I and II, Wood Shop I, and Mechanical Drawing I (see descriptions of these courses), or their equivalents.
-For those not able to offer these credits an additional term of residence may be necesary.
+Prerequisites to the one-year course are Art I, II, and III, Handwork I, Wood Shop I, Mechanical Drawing I, and Industrial Materials or their equivalents.
+For those not able to offer these credits an additional term of residence may be necessary.
 Upon the satisfactory completion of either of the above courses a diploma in elementary Manual Arts will be granted.
-Holders of this diploma will be recommended to the County Board for the Special Elementary Certificate in Manual Arts.
+Holders of this diploma will be recommended to County Boards for a Special Elementary Certificate in Manual Arts or Arts and Crafts and Design.